Skip to content

 These workshops can be thought of as an entrepreneur boot camp.

 The attendees learn various lessons about launching a business.
-You can learn various useful strategies regarding how to improve on your initial idea, how to estimate its viability and how to obtain investors.
+They can learn various useful strategies regarding how to improve their initial ideas, how to estimate its viability and how to obtain investors.

 Presentations and Question Sessions